-I also write my academic research like this.
+When I begin writing my research paper, I use the outline to write effectively.
 If you can skip around to what actually engages you the most, you can get a lot more done, but you need to make an outline first.
 Once you have your outline done you can:

 Write a Kick-Ass Introduction Paragraph

 One of my all-time favorite articles I have ever written is called How To Write A Kick Ass Introductory Paragraph.
 In this post, I give readers my top five ways to have a kick-ass intro paragraph.
 In my opinion, a kick-ass intro paragraph is concise, relevant, humorous, professional, and enticing.
 I break these down in more detail in the post, but the biggest thing your introduction paragraph needs to do is share a concise outline of what you will be talking about.
 You can use the bullet points you made in your outline to do this.
 It may seem simple to say, “This paper will talk about point a, point b, and point c,” but this is the best way to share your thinking process quickly and easily with your readers.